Next time you take your digital camera out and line it up for a shot pause before you press the shutter button and ask yourself:

 Once you’ve identified a point of interest or focal point you then should ask yourself how you can enhance it.

-A focal point can be virtually anything ranging from a person, to a building, to a mountain, to a flower etc. Obviously the more interesting the focal point the better - but there are other things you can do to enhance it’s power including:
+A focal point can be virtually anything ranging from a person, to a building, to a mountain, to a flower etc. Obviously the more interesting the focal point the better – but there are other things you can do to enhance it’s power including but certainly not limited to:

-Keep in mind that combinations of the above can work well together.
+Keep in mind that a combination of above elements can work well together.

 Lastly - don’t confuse the viewer with too many competing focal points which might overwhelm the main focal point.
 Secondary points of interest can be helpful to lead the eye but too many strong ones will just clutter and confuse.